-Join us on Friday 23rd and Saturday 24th September at St Philip’s Church for free screenings of three groundbreaking arthouse films.
+On Friday 23rd and Saturday 24th September at St Philip’s Church, we had free screenings of three groundbreaking arthouse films.

-These film nights herald the start of a new series of events by Mill Road Fringe over the course of the autumn, leading up to the return of the Mill Road Winter Fair in December.
-We will be showing Microcosmos, Rocks and Flee.
+These film nights heralded the start of a new series of events by Mill Road Fringe over the course of the autumn, leading up to the return of the Mill Road Winter Fair in December.
+We showed Microcosmos, Rocks and Flee.

-The films have been selected by Hitomi Shinozaki and Tony Jones, of Cambridge Film Projects.
-They are presented by Mill Road Fringe, which works in association with Cambridge’s Mill Road Winter Fair to nurture and celebrate the area’s community, creativity and independence.
+The films were selected by Hitomi Shinozaki and Tony Jones, of Cambridge Film Projects.
+They were presented by Mill Road Fringe, which works in association with Cambridge’s Mill Road Winter Fair to nurture and celebrate the area’s community, creativity and independence.

 Microcosmos (U, 80 mins) Saturday 24th September at 5.30pm